SimonaIvanovaPetrova/Help-a-Paw-Test-Cases-And-Bugs/README.md

-# Help a Paw mobile appliction- test cases and bugs reports
+# Help a Paw mobile application- test cases and bugs reports
 Welcome to the defect reports and test cases repository for the website
 # All defect reports and test cases are located in ''Issues''
 # About